xmars4/odoo-cicd-jenkins/README.md

     -   Credentials: select the credential you created at step **2.4**
     -   Branches to build / Branch Specifier: select a propriate branch

+    4.2. **You have to run build first time manually before Github webhook can trigger build automatically**

+    -   Path: Dashboard / Your pipeline / Build Now

 # Reference

 -   Run Jenkins from [docker-compose.yml](docker-compose/docker-compose.yml) file and got error